 2 | Increases Energy

 Another common medical use of sativa strains is to increase energy levels and promote productivity.
-Know as a daytime “social strain,” sativas tend to spark activity, reduce levels of apathy, and promote the desire to engage with others in a social setting.
+As daytime social strains, sativas tend to spark activity, reduce levels of apathy, and promote the desire to engage with others in a social setting.

-While both sativa and indica strains could probably be used effectively to increase appetite, sativas appear to be the preferable choice.
-In fact, several scientific publications have alluded to the notion that the medical effects of sativa strains include appetite enhancement.
+While both sativa and indica strains could probably be used effectively to increase appetite, sativas are the preferred choice for many.
+Scientific publications have alluded to the notion that the medical effects of sativa strains include appetite enhancement.

-In one of these publications, it was suggested that “…the ability of [C. sativa] to promote eating has been documented for many centuries … [many users report] strong cravings for, and an intensification of, the sensory and hedonic properties of food.”
+In one of these publications, the author notes that “…the ability of [C. sativa] to promote eating has been documented for many centuries … [many users report] strong cravings for, and an intensification of, the sensory and hedonic properties of food.”
 In other words, sativa strains spark your appetite — big time.

 4 | Helps with Depression